Can I Afford a Mesothelioma Lawyer?

 How Do I Know If I Have an Asbestos-Related Disease?

 The symptoms of an asbestos-related disease change based on the type of illness with which a person is afflicted as well as the severity of the illness.
-In the case of many illnesses, the first signs of a condition will not become visible until anywhere between 10 to 40 years after the person is exposed to asbestos.
+In the case of many illnesses, the first signs of a condition such as mesothelioma will not become visible until anywhere between 10 to 40 years after the person is exposed to asbestos.
 Some of the most common symptoms in the case of these illnesses include chest pain, shortness of breath after slight physical exertion, a dry, persistent cough, frequent lung infections, and weight loss without a known cause.
 Many physicians are able to diagnose these medical conditions by cracking sounds when a person breathes.

 My Exposure to Asbestos Occurred Long Ago, How Can This Be Proven?

 Many people are afraid that because asbestos exposure occurred a long time ago, it will be particularly difficult to prove that this exposure occurred.
 Fortunately, the statute of limitation does not begin to run until a person is diagnosed with an asbestos related disease such as mesothelioma and a skilled attorney is often able to help discover evidence that this exposure occurred.
 This evidence might concern a person’s employment or social security paperwork.
 A former coworker might also be asked to give deposition testimony about the location in which the individuals were employed and the presence of any asbestos-related risks on the job site.
 In some cases, it might have already been established that exposure occurred at a certain location.

 What is Available for Veterans in a Mesothelioma Claim?